bhardwajRahul/anterra/README.md

 # Anterra

-Infrastructure as Code (IaC) repository for managing and provisioning infrastructure using Ansible and Terraform.
+Infrastructure as Code (IaC) repository for managing and provisioning infrastructure using Ansible and OpenTofu.

 ## Overview

 Anterra provides a centralized platform for:
 - Configuration management and automation via Ansible
-- Infrastructure provisioning for Cloudflare and Portainer via Terraform
+- Infrastructure provisioning for Cloudflare and Portainer via OpenTofu
 - Secure secrets management using Ansible Vault

 ## Project Structure